d-khan/java/honors/doc-analysis.md

 ## Rubric
 - The video describes the code in detail.
 The code is working as per instruction, and the explanation of the questions is submitted (10 marks)
 - The video is submitted, and the code is working, but a partial explanation of the questions is submitted.
 (6+ marks)
-- The code is uploaded but not working regardless the video is submitted or not.
+- The code is uploaded but not working, regardless of whether the video is submitted.
 (0 marks)